IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/cloudant/README.md

 * IBM Developer's [Use cloud functions to send your data to your blockchain](https://developer.ibm.com/tutorials/use-cloud-functions-to-send-your-data-to-your-blockchain/) shows you how to use IBM Cloud Functions with Cloudant, Kubernetes, and Blockchain technologies.
   * [GitHub source](https://github.com/IBM/ibm-cloud-functions-serverless-blockchain) contains the code described in the article.
 * [Additional Cloudant Trigger Documentation](https://github.com/ibm-functions/trigger-cloudant)
-* [Whisk Deploy — GitHub Webhook Trigger](https://medium.com/openwhisk/whisk-deploy-github-webhook-trigger-304a2f47ee52) shows you how to do the entire trigger/rule/action setup **with only one CLI call** using the `deploy` command and a `manifest.yaml` file.